IST356M001SP25/assignment-06-kebatist/reflection.md

 One of the most important things I learned was how to properly use the requests library, especially the difference between GET and POST requests.
 I also learned how to pass API keys in headers ('X-API-KEY') and how to send parameters and data along with the request.
 Every response returned JSON, which I parsed using .json(), making it easy to work with in Python.

 I also had some issues with my testing navigation that made this aasignment take longer than I wanted it to.
 It would not load and that was a VS Code issue.
-This made the process of API keys less. intimidating
+This made the process of API keys less intimidating.